devetry/skills-front-end/studios/flicklist/3/README.md

 #### 2j.
 Customize the "I watched it" Buttons

-In `flicklist.js`, add some additional styles to these buttons.
+In `styles.css`, add some additional styles to these buttons.
 We want the button to fill the entire width of its container, and sit 10px below its upper neighbor.

 ### 3. Responsive Grid Layout

 Now let's implement the grid layout.
-When the page is sufficiently wide, we want the browselist to show up to the right of the Watchlist, rather than below it.
+When the page is sufficiently wide, we want the Browselist to show up to the right of the Watchlist, rather than below it.

 #### 3a.
 Implement the Grid

-In `index.html`, add another `<div>` inside the main content div, but still wrapped around both sections.
+In `index.html`, add another `<div>` inside the main content div (the one with the , but still wrapped around both sections.
 This new div should have a class of "row".

 Next, give each section a class of "col-?-?" (the question marks are for oyu to figure out).
 You want the watchlist to take up 5/12 of the width of the screen, and the browselist to take up the remaining 7/12.
 The "breakpoint" should be tablet devices-- in other words, if the user is on an iPad or anything smaller, then the column layout switches back to normal, with the browselist on its own block below the watchlist.